Moderator: Matt Dahl

 On Friday night of Timber starting at 11:30pm, guests can join astronomers from the Seattle Astronomical Societies and astrophysicists from University of Washington for a star party!
 Guests will be able to learn about the cosmos, gaze at distant planets and galaxies and celebrate the outdoors in the grandest way.
 Timber’s stargazing activity will take place in the North Meadow on the west side of the walking bridge.

 Overnight camping at the observing field is strongly suggested.

 Visit the Timber website at http://timbermusicfest.com/summer/adventures/

 Fri 7/15/2016 - Sat 7/16/2016 10 PM - 2 AM

 Timber Outdoor Music Fest Star Party, Tolt-MacDonald Park and Campground, 31020 NE 40th Street, Carnation, WA 98014

 SAS Workshops are held periodically at Theodore Jacobsen Observatory (TJO) on the UW Campus.
-Please check a recent "Bright Sky Digest" newsletter for a current schedule.
 Workshops are designed to help you become more acquainted with amateur astronomy and help you meet other SAS members.
-Although free parking is available on campus after 12:00 noon on weekends, the parking lots near TJO are crowded.
-Please allow time to find parking or consider using the bus.
-If you do drive and the TJO lot is full, lot N16 on the east side of campus below Padelford Hall usually has space, but it’s a ten minute walk to TJO.
-Refreshments will be set up before the meeting, so arrive early, have a cookie, and get to know us.
+Free parking is available on campus after 12:00 noon on weekends but the parking lots near TJO may be crowded.
+A good alternative is lot N16 on the east side of campus below Padelford Hall.
+Refreshments will be set up by 30 minutes before the meeting, so arrive early, have a cookie, and get to know us.